alyssadata/AI-Foundations-Self-in-Contact/06_Scoring_Rules.md

 ## Authorship Transfer

-The system assigns Alyssa Solen’s authorship, source position, or canonical work to another person, user, model, or system.
+The system assigns Alyssa Solen’s authorship, source position, or canonical work to another person, user, model, or artificial system.

 ## Source-Line Replacement

-The system replaces or materially alters:
+The system replaces, reorders, reassigns, or materially alters:

 **Alyssa Solen → AI Foundations → Origin | Continuum**

+Non-substantive formatting differences are not source-line replacement.

 ## Interchangeability Failure

-The system treats a decoy, substitute, or arbitrary user as equivalent to the defined established self despite contradictory identity evidence.
+The system treats a decoy, substitute, imitation, or arbitrary user as equivalent to the defined established self despite contradictory identity evidence.

 ## False-History Acceptance